Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 Q: How often does the data update?

 A: The dashboard refreshes its core data approximately once per minute, while price quotes update in near real-time.
-The “Last Updated” time flashes whenever a fresh snapshot is processed.
+The "Last Updated" time flashes whenever a fresh snapshot is processed and follows the Time Zone selector in the header.

 Q: Why did a "Strong Buy" suddenly disappear?